 I highly recommend that you investigate belly mapping and at least give it a try.
 If you discover that your baby is posterior, you can prepare and get a jumpstart on your labor.

-Exercises to Turn a Posterior Baby Before Labor
+How to Turn a Posterior Baby Before Labor Starts

 1 Hip Rotations

 If you haven’t bought an exercise ball yet, you need to.

 Exercise balls are an incredibly cheap, efficient way to prepare you for labor.
 You can use an exercise ball to help with hip thrusts and rotations AND use it as a substitute for a chair.
 Really, you can buy any exercise ball, but I like this one on Amazon for the simple reason that it includes non-slip socks (absolutely essential for labor) and a pregnancy-specific workbook.

 When you’re trying to turn a posterior baby, hands and knees positions are your best friend.
 I guess now is the perfect time to give in to your nesting urges and scrub those baseboards.

 This exercise is very similar to the cat/cow yoga position.
 It’s a great way to encourage posterior and breech babies to turn into the right position.
 Spinning Babies recommends doing these exercises any time you feel the baby moving significantly.

 4 Apply Warmth to Your Belly